paul/logsnarf/README.md

 The reference implementation is in Ruby, and has seen production use for several years.
 The other implementations are in various states of completion, the intent being learning the language and its capabilities rather than being a production-quality application.

+ * [logsnarf-rb](https://github.com/paul/logsnarf/tree/main/logsnarf-rb) Original reference implementation, using Ruby [async](https://github.com/socketry/async) and [falcon](https://github.com/socketry/falcon)
+ * [logsnarf-rb-3](https://github.com/paul/logsnarf/tree/main/logsnarf-rb-3) Reimplementation of above, taking advantage of new async features in Ruby 3.0/3.1.
+ * [logsnarf-cr](https://github.com/paul/logsnarf/tree/main/logsnarf-cr) (Oct 2021) Implementation of parser in Crystal.
+Showed promise in performance, but I felt it exhibited the worst parts of Ruby & Rust, so decided to focus on the Rust implementation instead.
+ * [logsnarf-ex](https://github.com/paul/logsnarf/tree/main/logsnarf-ex) (Dec 2019) Implementation in Elixir.
+I think I struggled with getting access to and learning the low-level server libraries (Rack-equivalent), everything wanted me to work at the web-framework level.
+ * [logsnarf-lambda](https://github.com/paul/logsnarf/tree/main/logsnarf-lambda) When AWS announced the "API Gateway", it seemed like a great approach.
+After trying it, however, it turned out to be cost-prohibitive.
+Since Heroku makes so many tiny requests, it would cost upwards of $300 per **DAY** to handle the log drain requests from an app with moderate usage.
+I tried again when AWS dropped their price, and also wrote the lambdas in Rust, but it still was much to expensive to run in production.